Code-Institute-Submissions/ms3-what-to-watch/README.md

 * As a visitor, I want to be able to get ideas for my search directly from the openning page of the site.
 * As a visitor, I want to easily navigate and find all content easy to read and all options easy to use.
 * As a user, I want to be able to share or add content on the website as my personal suggestion.
 * As a user, I want to be able to see list of movies from specific genres.
-* As a user, I want to be able to search for content by name, genre, actors etc.
 * As a user, I want to be able to find further information about a contant that I'm interested in watching via additional links for example.